Things To Do

 :

-Start your day with a visit to the iconic Hallgrímskirkja church, where you can take the elevator to the top for breathtaking views of the city.
+Start your day with a stroll through the charming streets of Reykjavík's historic center.
+Visit Hallgrímskirkja, the iconic church, and take the elevator to the top for stunning panoramic views of the city.
+Grab a traditional Icelandic breakfast at a nearby café, sampling skyr and fresh rye bread.

 afternoon